PragalfJose/TrainingTask/README.md

-# TrainingTask
+# Project Console
-To hold the details and codes of assigned Tasks in training time
+Fetch and process time from system.
+Also contol the state of and LED